Dignity and Shame

 Dignity and Shame is the fourth album recorded by the indie rock band Crooked Fingers.
 This album was chosen as one of Amazon.com's Top 100 Editor's Picks of 2005.
 It has been billed as a concept album based on the lives of bullfighter Manolete and Spanish actress Lupe Sino.
 Lara Meyerratken is featured on lead vocals on four songs.

-American indie-rock band, The National covered "Sleep All Summer" with St. Vincent for the album SCORE!
+American indie-rock band The National and St. Vincent covered "Sleep All Summer" for the album SCORE!
 20 Years of Merge Records.
 Singer Eric Bachmann collaborated with singer/songwriter Neko Case on a cover of "Sleep All Summer" for her album Hell-On.